 We have found several big data projects going one step further to the usual optimisation, by adding an extra column of warm and fuzzy goodness.

-According to the World Economic Forum, Wildlife trafficking is the fourth most lucrative illegal business globally (generates somewhere between $AUS 10-35 Billion every year).
+According to the World Economic Forum, wildlife trafficking is the fourth most lucrative illegal business globally (generates somewhere between AUD 10-35 billion every year).
 Let’s hope we see more extensive data analysis like the above shortly.

 Google helping to fight Malaria epidemics in Africa